-During Q3 2019, NYSEG continued working with the developer for DER #1 and the ANM solution vendor to finalize the technical details of the FICS ANM solution for DER#1.
-DER #1 is currently on track to come online with its FICS solution in Q4 2019.
+During Q2 2019, the FICS solution for DER #1 was taken off its previous hold due to site construction delays on the part of the developers.
+Over the past quarter NYSEG has begun working with the developer for DER #1 and the ANM solution vendor to finalize the technical details of the FICS ANM solution for DER#1.
+DER #1 is currently on track to come online with its FICS solution in August 2019.
 Further development of the ANM solution for DER #5-7 has been put on hold while the FICS team focuses on the interconnection of DER #1.

-Plans for Q4 2109 include:
+Plans for Q3 2109 include:

-- Complete construction, testing, and commissioning of the ANM solution for DER #1 - Begin operation and data collection for the ANM solution for DER #1
+- Complete FICS preparatory work for DER #1 - Complete ANM solution installation for DER #1